Detecting Hallucinated Content in Conditional Neural Sequence Generation: Human Evaluations

 \section{Human Evaluations}

-We asked three bilingual speakers to annotate the Chinese-to-English evaluation set $\mathcal{D}_{eval}$, which is composed of 150 sentences from the test set of Zh-En multi-domain dataset~\citep{wang2020aaai}, and 100 sentences from the COVID-19 translation benchmark dataset~\citep{anastasopoulos2020tico} -- TICO.
+\paragraph{Setup} We asked three bilingual speakers to annotate the Chinese-to-English evaluation set $\mathcal{D}_{eval}$, which is composed of 150 sentences from the test set of Zh-En multi-domain dataset~\citep{wang2020aaai}, and 100 sentences from the COVID-19 translation benchmark dataset~\citep{anastasopoulos2020tico} -- TICO.
 TICO contains 6 finegrained domains including \textit{Wikisource, Wikivoyage, Wikinews, CMU, PubMed} and \textit{Wikipedia}. we randomly sample 25 examples from each of the four domains -- Wikisource, Wikinews, CMU and PubMed, use these 100 samples for evaluation.
-We train standard base Transformer Seq2Seq and finetune the MBART~\citep{liu2020multilingual} model on the training data from $\mathcal{D}_{train}$.
+We train two varieties of models: a standard base Transformer Seq2Seq model and a model that finetunes the MBART~\citep{liu2020multilingual} model on the training data from $\mathcal{D}_{train}$.
+In the human evaluation, three bilingual annotators were presented the Chinese source sentence, the English reference sentence and the MT model generation. \paragraph{Annotation Guidelines and Process} We conducted the pilot study and practice sessions with annotators before annotating the final blind test set $\mathcal{D}_{eval}$.
+The pilot study was performed on a different evaluation set and we performed analysis on them.
+Then we conducted an education session with evaluators to make sure that they can fully understand and follow the guidelines.
+We find that it is important to define a clear workflow for annotators to execute.
+In the final evaluation, we ask each annotator to read the tokens in the sentence carefully and check if they can be supported by the source sentence in the following order:

-\paragraph{Annotation Guidelines} We ask each annotator to read the tokens in the sentence carefully and check if they can be supported by the source sentence: \begin{itemize} \item If there are tokens (or the entire sentence) that cannot be supported by the source, label all the span(s) with color and mark the sentence as a hallucinated one; \item If the evaluator can not understand the entire translation at all, mark the sentence as incomprehensible; \item If all the tokens in the translation can be entailed from the source, mark the sentence as a faithful one. \end{itemize}
+(1) If there are tokens (or the entire sentence) that cannot be supported by the source, label all the span(s) with color and mark the sentence as a hallucinated one;

-Before the annotation work on the final blind test set, we first perform a pilot study on a different evaluation set and analyze the annotation results from each annotators.
-Then we conduct an education session to make sure that all the evaluators can fully follow the guidelines.